cmcdermitt/diacriticalhit/README.md

-# hailthesnail
+# Diacritical Hit
-this is a joke
+This is several joke websites in one repo.
+Please do not take them seriously.